Do You Need a Front License Plate in Texas?

 What If My Car Doesn’t Have a Second Plate?

-Automakers are not required to install second plates on vehicles.
-This means the car you buy may not be equipped to install a front license plate.
-Additionally, if you’re moving to Texas from a one-plate state, it’s unlikely your car will have a spot to accommodate the second plate.
+Vehicle manufacturers aren’t required to install second plates on vehicles (and some states don’t require front plates at all).
+If the car you buy isn’t equipped for the second plate, you may have to handle it yourself.
+Additionally, if you’re moving to Texas from a one-plate state, it’s unlikely your car will have the mount for the second plate.

-Many vehicle owners don’t have the appropriate equipment, know-how or desire to drill holes into the front of their vehicles, particularly if they’re new.
+A lot of us lack the necessary tools, knowledge, or desire to drill holes into the front of our vehicles, particularly when they’re new.

-Texas regulations specify that the second plate must be affixed to the front bumper or designated license plate holder.
+Texas regulations say that the second plate must be affixed to the front bumper, which usually requires the installation of a second license plate holder.

 Transportation Code Section 504.943 dictates the placement of the front license plate.
 It must be: